dapphub/klab/README.md

-## Kdebug
+## KLab
-modified K-framework debugger.
+A symbolic execution engine for EVM and explorer for K-framework reachability proofs.

-**This is a hacky version for internal usage, if you have questions ask @denis at dapphub.chat**
+**This is an early alpha version for internal usage.
+Direct any questions in an issue or at  https://dapphub.chat/channel/k-framework .

 ## Requirements
 You will need a modified version of evm-semantics, containing a modified version of k: